Swing Set Safety Guidelines

 We are committed to supplying safe swing products for children.
 Please review our swing set safety guidelines below.

-The following are potential safety hazards for playground equipment and swing sets that should be checked to see if any of them have occurred in or near your school playground equipment:
+The following are potential safety hazards for playground equipment and swing sets that should be checked:

 - Visible cracks, bending, warping, rusting, or breakage of any school playground equipment component.

 - Deformation of any swing set parts such as open hooks, shackles, rings, links etc.

 - Worn hangers and chains on any of your swing sets.